jdivyansh/shree-enterprise/README.md

 - README.md
 - .nojekyll

-Usage:
+Instructions:
-- Upload to GitHub repository named jdivyansh.github.io to host, or open index.html locally.
+1. Upload all files to a repository named jdivyansh.github.io or open index.html locally.
-- Click 'Preview Invoice' to render final bill.
-'Download PDF' saves invoice.pdf (A4) matching print layout.
+2. Fill buyer and item details, click 'Preview Invoice' to render the final bill, then 'Download PDF' to save invoice.pdf (A4).
-- Item taxes: CGST and SGST at 9% each (total 18%) calculated on taxable value.
+3. Taxes: CGST 9% and SGST 9% (total 18%) auto-calculated from taxable values.